NCEAS/metacat/docs/user/metacat/source/install.rst

   sudo a2dismod jk
   sudo a2enmod jk

 4. Apache needs to know about the Metacat site.
-The helper file named "metacat-site" has rules that tell Apache which traffic to route to Metacat.
+The helper file named "metacat-site.conf" has rules that tell Apache which traffic to route to Metacat.
 Set up Metacat site by dropping the metacat-site file into the sites-available directory and running a2ensite to enable the site:

 ::

-  sudo cp <metacat_helper_dir>/metacat-site <apache_install_dir>/sites-available
+  sudo cp <metacat_helper_dir>/metacat-site.conf <apache_install_dir>/sites-available
-  sudo a2ensite metacat-site
+  sudo a2ensite metacat-site.conf

 5. Disable the default Apache site configuration: